ilrWebServices/union/README.md

 ### Connect to Drupal

-[Union Organizer](https://github.com/ilrWebServices/union_organizer/) is a custom Drupal 8 module configures Twig namespacing and adds components and skins as Drupal libraries.
+[Union Organizer](https://github.com/ilrWebServices/union_organizer/) is a custom Drupal module that configures Twig namespacing and adds components and skins as Drupal libraries.
 See the [Union Organizer readme](https://github.com/ilrWebServices/union_organizer/blob/master/README.md) for installation and documentation.

 ### Helper functions